80 Track Oval in the Philippines

 The 20-hectare Negros Occidental Sports and Recreational Park, in Brgy.
-Mansilingan, is located east of the city and is surrounded by eucalyptus trees.
+Mansilingan is located east of the city and is surrounded by eucalyptus trees.
 Also called the Panaad Park and Stadium, it hosted the April 1998 Centennial Palaro.
 The main stadium seats 15,000 people.
-The complex has a rubberized Regupol (imported from Germany) track oval, tennis courts, and an Olympic-size swimming pool with a touchpad, electronic timer, and camera track.
+In addition, the complex has a rubberized Regupol (imported from Germany) track oval, tennis courts, and an Olympic-size swimming pool with a touchpad, electronic timer, and camera track.
 The Oval hosted the 1st Philippine National Games in 2011.

 55) Leyte Sports Academy Tacloban City, Eastern Samar, Eastern Visayas

 Was relaid in 2012 for PRISAA National Games.

 58) Oval Grounds, City of Naga Cebu Track Oval, Cebu

 59) Central Technical University, Danao City, Cebu

 (9 lanes right around the track oval, probably the only one in the Philippines along with Vermosa).
 The track oval hosted the 2nd Philippine National Games 2012.

 63) Agusan Del Norte – Butuan